-4. PARENTS AND GUARDIANS HAVE A RESPONSIBILITY TO:

-- a.
-Communicate and collaborate with teachers to support student achievement. - b.
-Attempt to participate and be active at their student's school. - c.
-Be partners with school staff by sharing appropriate ideas for improving student learning and by helping to prevent and/or resolve student discipline problems. - d.
-Provide supervision of the student's health, physical and emotional well being, and assume responsibility for the student's timely regular attendance. - e.
-Promptly provide the school with explanations for student absences or tardiness. - f.
-Ensure student compliance with school and district policies and regulations. - g.
-Read and ask questions to understand the information in the GSRR. - h.
-Reinforce the importance of students' adherence to values and behaviors described in the GSRR.
+4 AND GUARDIANS HAVE A RESPONSIBILITY TO: PAREN sS a Work with b participate and be active at their student's school.
+Attempt to c with school staff by sharing appropriate ideas for improving student learning prevent and/or resolve student discipline problems. g and by helpi rtners ng to d Provide supervision of the student's health, physical and emotional well being, and as for the student's timely regular attendance. sume responsi bility e provide the school with explanations for student absences or tardiness.
+Promptly f compliance with school and district policies and regulations.
+Ensure st udent g Read and and and Responsib l ask ilities